sharkby7e/passwordGenerator/README.md

 }
 ```

+### promptUser
 This function contains calls to the 5 functions that prompt the user to select the length of their code,
 as well as the character types they wish to include.
 If confirmed, those functions also added their respective characters to the "options" string, which would be later employed to generate the password.
 It also calls a final function that ensures that at least
-one of the types was selected, ensuring that the app could function correctly
+one of the types was selected, ensuring that the app could function correctly.

-### promptUser
 ```javascript
 function promptUser(){
   howLong()